Version 2.4 (28 December 2018)

 - the title of the paper;

-- the names, affiliations and contact details of all authors;
+- the names, affiliations, contact details and ORCID identifiers of all authors;

 - any acknowledgements and/or disclaimers;